wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-troubleshoot-deployment.md

 <properties
-   pageTitle="Solucionar problemas de implantação do StorSimple | Microsoft Azure" description="Descreve como diagnosticar e corrigir os erros que ocorrem quando você implanta o StorSimple pela primeira vez." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Troubleshoot StorSimple deployment issues | Microsoft Azure" description="Describes how to diagnose and fix errors that occur when you first deploy StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"